biblestudy: John (Part 22)

-That is what Thomas was doing here: “We do not know the way, where are we going?
+That is what Thomas was doing here: “We don’t know the way, where are we going?
 How do we get there?”

-With Christ, it is like this: how much easier would it be, in that strange town, where you know the destination, you know where you want to go, but you do not know exactly how to get there, if He said, “Come on, I will take you there.”
-Would not that be much easier?
+With Christ, it is like this: how much easier would it be, in that strange town, where you know the destination, you know where you want to go, but you do not know exactly how to get there, if He said, “Come on, I’ll take you there.”
+Would that not be much easier?

 That is what Christ said, “I am the way.”
 That is what He is promising: not only that He will give directions, but He will also go along with us, in that we have an example in His life of how to get there.
 It is so clear.
 He is the way.
 If we want to get to the destination, all we have to do is do what He did.
 That sounds so easy: all we have to do is do what He did.
 Easy to say, but very difficult to do.

 It illustrates what He meant: “I am the way, I will show you how to get there.”
 So He takes us in hand, and we follow the way that He goes.
 When we get to the destination, He is right there with us as well.

 In verse 6, He says, “the truth.”
 Christ not only told us truth, but He embodies truth.
 There is a big difference between merely being told truth and embodying it.
 He is truth, there is no other way that it can be put.
 Someone can tell you truth and it has some impact on you, but if you know that they are truth, and they live it, they embody it, it means a great deal more to you.
 The kind of life that He lived is the kind of life that God wants us to live.